Stochastic billiards with Markovian reflections in generalized parabolic domains: Kernels, operators, and Fredholm theory

 Consider for $f, g \in \Cb (S)$ the \emph{Poisson equation}

-Recall that if $\cK$ satisfies~\eqref{ass:kernel}(i), then there is a unique invariant probability measure $\pii \in \cP(S)$.
-Let $\Cb^0 (S) := \{ g \in \Cb (S) : \int_S g (u) \pii ( \ud u) = 0\}$.
+Recall that if $\cK$ satisfies~\eqref{ass:kernel}\ref{ass:kernel-i}, then there is a unique invariant probability measure $\pii \in \cP(S)$; recall the definition of $\Cb^0 (S)$ from~\eqref{eq:pi-kernel}.
 The main result of this section is Proposition~\ref{prop:fredholm} below.
 We will employ Proposition~\ref{prop:fredholm} in two ways in the proofs of our results on the half-strip model: first, to establish existence of Lyapunov functions with appropriate properties to conduct the proofs for the strict Lamperti regime, as described in Section~\ref{sec:strict-lamperti-proofs}, and second, to construct a transformation mapping the general Lamperti case into the strict Lamperti case, as described in Section~\ref{sec:general-lamperti-proofs}.

 \begin{proposition} Let $(S,d_S)$ be a compact metric space, $\cB(S)$ its Borel $\sigma$-algebra, and $\cK : S \times \cB(S) \to [0,1]$ a Markov kernel satisfying~\eqref{ass:kernel}.
 Then there exists a continuous linear operator $F : \Cb^0 (S) \to \Cb^0 (S)$ such that for every $g \in \Cb^0 (S)$ there is a unique $f = F(g) \in \Cb^0 (S)$ that solves~\eqref{eq:fredholm1}. \end{proposition}